TCE Terminology Guide: Key Terms and Definitions

 TCE publishes a list of topics that can be used by sellers to categorize their content.
 This list can be found here: https://tce.exchange/topics

-This is the smallest unit of content on the platform.
-A content-item is a piece of content that is ingressed into the platform.
-A content-item can be a single article, a video, a podcast or any other piece of content.
-It usually has a title, a description, images and a body.
+This is the smallest unit of content on the platform, also known as a "story".
+A content-item or story is a piece of content that is ingressed into the platform.
+This could be a single article, a video, a podcast or any other form of content.
+Typically, a content-item or story will feature a title, a description, video, images, and a main body of content.

 This is what we call the process of copying content from a publisher to the platform as a new content-item.
 The configuration for ingress are described in the source definition, like the topics to associate with the content-item.
 TCE supports ingress from a CMS, RSS feed or other API based integration, described in more detail below.

 In this second section, we dive into the platform features that make the TCE platform such a powerful tool for content exchange.

 The search feature allows users to search for content-items on the platform.
 The search is based on the title, description and body of the content-items.
 The search is not case sensitive, results are ordered by relevance.